kyma-project/btp-manager/docs/contributor/05-20-e2e_tests.md

 1. Create an OCI module image.
 2. Push the image to the registry.
 3. Create a Kubernetes cluster.
-4. Wait for the new btp-operator OCI module image to be available in the registry.
+4. Wait for the new BtpOperator OCI module image to be available in the registry.
-5. Wait for the new btp-manager image to be available in the registry.
+5. Wait for the new BTP Manager image to be available in the registry.
 6. Download the latest BtpOperator OCI module image.
 7. Install the latest release of BTP Manager using `kubectl apply`.
 8. Verify if deployment is in the `Available` state.